orangespaceman/training-notes/php.md

 There are two types of function:

  - Those that are native (built-in) to the language already
- - Functions that we write ourselves - or alternatively 'third-party' functions that someone else has written, we can include and use them
+ - Functions that we write ourselves - or alternatively 'third-party' functions that someone else has written that we can include and use

 #### Native functions